joelinc/GITPRAC/README.md

 Practice for getting used to git

 Here is some information about myself: i am a third year student at UCI.
+Here is added information.
+I like turtles.